-While all parties take stock of the new situation and determine the best way forward to achieve stability in Afghanistan and the region, USIP is bringing together a distinguished panel of experts to assess where the peace process stands now and identify possibilities for sustainable talks in the future.
-Join the conversation with #AfghanPeace and #AFGPeace.
+While all parties take stock of the new situation and determine the best way forward to achieve stability in Afghanistan and the region, USIP brought together a distinguished panel of experts to assess where the peace process stands and identify possibilities for sustainable talks in the future.
+Continue the conversation with #AfghanPeace and #AFGPeace.

-President and CEO, United States Institute of Peace
+President & CEO, United States Institute of Peace

 Ambassador Roya Rahmani, opening remarks